-Barrier Goal

-Overall College Accessibility

-1. Aspects of the College admission The College will continue its collaborative

-process may be challenging, potentially approach to actively engaging

-creating obstacles for prospective stakeholders across departments and

-enrollees. roles to explore, assess, and address

-various facets of the enrollment process-

-seeking solutions that identify, improve,

-modify, or remove aspects of the

-enrollment process that may pose

-barriers for prospective enrollees.

-The College has a team working on the

-onboarding process through the Guided

-Pathways Strategic Enrollment

-Management (GPSEM) plan.
+The College will continue its collaborative approach to actively engaging stakeholders across departments and roles to explore, assess, and address various facets of the enrollment process-seeking solutions that identify, improve, modify, or remove aspects of the enrollment process that may pose barriers for prospective enrollees.
+The College has a team working on the onboarding process through the Guided Pathways Strategic Enrollment Management (GPSEM) plan.

-2.A significant number of students enter Lake Land College administration will

-their first year in College with little to no work with campus-wide areas to develop

-knowledge or support regarding resources on the exploratory nature of
+2.A significant number of students enter their first year in College with little to no knowledge or support regarding navigating a College experience.

-navigating a College experience. the Guided Pathways system and better

-facilitate first-year students'

-development and discovery processes.
+Lake Land College administration will work with campus-wide areas to develop resources on the exploratory nature of the Guided Pathways system and better facilitate first-year students' development and discovery processes.

-This should include incorporation of

-inclusive practices to benefit students

-from all backgrounds and perspectives.
+This should include incorporation of inclusive practices to benefit students from all backgrounds and perspectives.

-3.Nontraditional students entering or Lake Land College plans to implement an returning to College face many barriers onboarding process for nontraditional regarding technological advancements students entering or re-entering the and other areas of change since their student body. initial experiences.
-4.Transportation is a significant barrier Transportation options for students will for many students as Lake Land College is be reviewed and options will be primarily a commuter school, and many considered to improve equitable individuals lack reliable methods of experiences for students whose ability to transportation. attend class or campus activities is affected by lack of reliable transportation.
-5. Technological accessibility creates Lake Land College plans to develop a barriers for a significant number of Basic Computer Skills training program to individuals entering the student body as improve College-wide digital accessibility. many do not have initial knowledge or resources in this regard.
-6.Nearly 50% of high school students in The College plans to evaluate and the College district do not pursue higher connect marketing and retention efforts education. to the goals to address the average of 50% of high school students who seek placement in the workforce rather than a College career.
+3.Nontraditional students entering or Lake Land College plans to returning to College face many implement an onboarding process for barriers regarding technological nontraditional students entering or readvancements and other areas of entering the student body. change since their initial experiences.
+4.Transportation is a significant barrier Transportation options for students for many students as Lake Land will be reviewed and options will be College is primarily a commuter considered to improve equitable school, and many individuals lack experiences for students whose ability reliable methods of transportation. to attend class or campus activities is affected by lack of reliable transportation.
+5. Technological accessibility creates Lake Land College plans to develop a barriers for a significant number of Basic Computer Skills training individuals entering the student body program to improve College-wide as many do not have initial digital accessibility. knowledge or resources in this regard.
+6.Nearly 50% of high school students The College plans to evaluate and in the College district do not pursue connect marketing and retention higher education. efforts to the goals to address the average of 50% of high school students who seek placement in the workforce rather than a College career.
 Areas supporting this initiative include: i.
 Summer Programs ii.
 ERCA iii.
-LIFT Resource Accessibility
+LIFT

-7.Lack of nondenominational Campus will be evaluated for a space to prayer/mediation space for religious or convert to a nondenominational spiritual practices during College hours. prayer/mediation area for religious or spiritual practices during College hours.
-8.Lack of local access to licensed The College will explore options to have professionals capable of performing health and hygiene resources available protective hairstyles and providing for marginalized students, such as products for textured hair. products for those with textured hair or international students less familiar with the area.
-9.Access to and affordability of childcare Local or similarly accessible childcare is a significant barrier for many students options for students and employees will and employees at the College. be explored to provide equitable access to classes and campus resources for those with children in their care.
-10.Testing and Tutoring need to be Testing will provide expanded resources expanded to provide more support and for HESI prep to overcome barriers for assistance in specific areas to provide underserved populations such as equitable support for underrepresented individuals with financial insecurity as groups. well as best practices for placement- legislation.
+Resource Accessibility 7.Lack of nondenominational Campus will be evaluated for a space prayer/mediation space for religious to convert to a nondenominational or spiritual practices during College prayer/mediation area for religious or hours. spiritual practices during College hours.
+8.Lack of local access to licensed The College will explore options to professionals capable of performing have health and hygiene resources protective hairstyles and providing available for marginalized students, products for textured hair. such as products for those with textured hair or international students less familiar with the area.
+9.Access to and affordability of Local or similarly accessible childcare childcare is a significant barrier for options for students and employees many students and employees at the will be explored to provide equitable College. access to classes and campus resources for those with children in their care.
+10.Testing and Tutoring need to be Testing will provide expanded expanded to provide more support resources for HESI prep to overcome and assistance in specific areas to barriers for underserved populations provide equitable support for such as individuals with financial underrepresented groups. insecurity as well as best practices for placement-legislation.